-If you struggle with alcohol abuse and experience alcohol withdrawal syndrome, or AWS, you may have many uncomfortable symptoms.
+If you struggle with alcohol abuse or alcohol use disorder and experience alcohol withdrawal syndrome, or AWS, you may have many uncomfortable symptoms.
 Hot flashes and sweating are only two of many signs of AWS that you may experience.

 Like hangover symptoms, hot flashes and sweating from AWS occur because alcohol withdrawal triggers your fight-or-flight response.
 Usually, alcohol has a calming impact on your brain, making your brain highly sensitive to glutamate, a chemical that excites your brain.
 Without alcohol in your system, your brain can become over-excited quickly.

 Although some symptoms of AWS are merely uncomfortable, other symptoms can be highly dangerous.
 Never try to get through AWS without medical help as some withdrawal symptoms can be fatal.
 Enrolling in a medical detox program can help you avoid life-threatening withdrawal symptoms and detox from alcohol safely with the help of professionals.